 Maxim Oryshchak agrees: when it comes to placing factories of the military-industrial complex underground, it makes sense, provided that there is a resource and time for it.
 Otherwise it's a meaningless story.

 “Now the Ukrainian state does not have the funds for something large-scale,” noted Maxim Oryshchak in a conversation with Focus. — The budget is in deficit, the national debt is off the charts.
-Some enterprises, judging by statements from the authorities, are already operating underground, but no more.
+Some enterprises, judging by statements from the authorities, are already working underground, but no more.
 Private Ukrainian business is not ready for such large-scale investments at its own expense.
 Only foreign business remains.
 To reach a higher level, it is necessary to connect large enterprises in Europe, the USA and other developed countries.
-They are the ones who are trying to get involved in thinking about the underground industry of Ukraine.
+They are the ones who are trying to attract people to think about the underground industry of Ukraine.
 But paradoxically, until the war is over, they are unlikely to build anything.
 And without war, the meaning of underground placement disappears.”

 As for counting on $50 billion from the West, which they promised against the security of income from Russian assets, then, experts say, no one will immediately pay tens of billions of dollars to Ukraine.
 “In the near future, we have been agreed upon for 1.5 billion euros, and other tranches will be similar.
 The promised 50 billion will be spread over five years or more.
 In addition, they will fund social programs and repairs of critical infrastructure.
 I very much doubt that Western partners are ready to finance the construction of Ukrainian underground enterprises,” Kushch emphasized.